Gurmukh Singh Musafir: Writer and poet

 Musafir was also a poet and writer.
 His writings became profile following the massacre of Jallianwala Bagh when he wrote about the Indian National struggle.
 While he is more famous for being a politician, noted Punjabi critics like Kartar Singh Duggal, Raghbir Singh Sirjana and Gurbhajan Gill have all spoken about Musafir's contribution to Punjabi literature, particularly his work during the freedom struggle.

 His published works include nine collections of poems (Sabar De Bann, Prem Ban, Jivan Pandh, Musdfaridn, Tutte Khambh, Kadve Sunehe, Sahaj Sumel, Vakkhrd Vakkhrd Katrd Katrd and Duur Nerhe); eight of short stories (Vakkhn Duma, Ahlane de Bot, Kandhdn Bol Paidn; Satdl Janvari; Allah Vale, Gutdr, Sabh Achchhd, and Sastd Tamdshd); and four biographical works (Vekhya Sunya Gandhi, Vekhya Sunya Nehru, BaghlJamail and Vehvin Sadi de Shahid).
 He represented Indian writers at international conferences at Stockholm in 1954, and at Tokyo in 1961.

 He recorded the reminiscences of his association with Mohandas Gandhi and Jawaharlal Nehru in two separate volumes – Vekhya Sunya Gandhi (Gandhi as I knew him), "Vekhya Sunya Nehru" (Nehru as I knew him).
 His book Martyrs of 20th Century is the result of 30 years of research.
 Most of his poetry and short stories were written while in jail.
 He also translated Gandhi Gita and James Allen's Byways of Blessedness titled Anand Marg.

+Death

+On 17 January 1976, Giani Gurmukh Singh experienced a massive heart-attack after dining with his friends in the house of Sir Sobha Singh in New Delhi.